 Jim Bean, Twig Sargent, Pat Sarracco, Brian Strawley,

 Jonathan Reycraft, and John Babcock

 The Chamber Music Series became exceptionally active with individual performers and many large ensembles, including the Chamber Winds, Brass Ensemble,and Wind Octet all presented programs on the Naval Academy grounds as well as in area churches and concert halls.
-CDR Alverson retired from active duty in 2001.
+Commander Alverson retired from active duty in 2001.

 and Cathy Stiles